hakeem-amsagguine/linux/Documentation/admin-guide/rtc.rst

 something that tracks wall clock time and is battery backed so that it works even with system power off.
-Such clocks will normally not track the local time zone or daylight savings time -- unless they dual boot with MS-Windows -- but will instead be set to Coordinated Universal Time (UTC, formerly "Greenwich Mean Time").
+Such clocks will normally not track the local time zone or daylight savings time -- unless they dual boot with MS-linux -- but will instead be set to Coordinated Universal Time (UTC, formerly "Greenwich Mean Time").

 The newest non-PC hardware tends to just count seconds, like the time(2)